bratislava/bratislava.github.io/pages/meilisearch.md

 Just like with `filterableAttributes`, you can further configure your indexes (i.e. add sortableAttributes) - check out meilisearch docs.

+In case you are changing `filterableAttributes` or other `searchIndexSettings` you need to unhook and rehook collection to take effect of this new settings.

 ## Accessing search functionality

 When you have your indexes setup (using strapi plugin or manually), you can search them using the following